ingo/ingo.github.io/_recipes/chinese_style_steamed_whole_fish_with_ginger_and_scallions.md

 category: Entrees
 description: A delicious and easy-to-make Chinese-style steamed whole fish.
 The fish is cooked on a bed of aromatics with a splash of sake, then dressed with a simple soy sauce mixture and garnished with cilantro, scallions, and ginger.
+This easy Chinese recipe teaches how to steam a whole fish to perfection.
+The fish is placed atop a bed of ginger, scallions and sake and then steamed.
+It emerges moist and silky with big flavor imparted from the aromatics.
+A soy sauce dressing provides saltiness while fresh herbs and scallions garnish the fish.
+You'll be impressed you made this restaurant-quality dish at home.
 favorite: "\u2713"
 image: chinese_style_steamed_whole_fish_with_ginger_and_scallions.jpg
 original_title: Chinese-Style Steamed Whole Fish with Ginger and Scallions